JoeShep/baseball_challenge/README.md

 baseball_challenge
 ==================

+<em>Joe Shepherd added comments</em><br>
+For a class assignment we were to fix a bug in the original code that didn't clear the add team form of validation error messages when the user closed the modal window before completing the form.
+Bug has been fixed in this branch. <br><em> End Joe Shepherd comments</em>

 This is a group coding project for the Nashville Software School.
 Our assignment is to create a one-page app that stores and displays information for a baseball league.

 Our app can be viewed live at:<br />